marioortizmanero/polybar-pulseaudio-control/README.md

 The example from the screenshot can:

-* Raise and decrease the volume on mousewheel scroll
+* Increase and decrease the volume on mousewheel scroll
 * Mute the audio on left click
 * Switch between devices on mousewheel click
 * Open `pavucontrol` on right click